-- 4.1.9.1 In even numbered years, the Championships Finals shall include men's team and women's team events; while in odd numbered years the Championships Finals shall include men's singles, women's singles, men's doubles, women's doubles and mixed doubles events. - 4.1.9.2 In doubles events, both players may be from different Associations. - 4.1.9.3 The system of play in team and individual events, the system of qualification in the team event and their implementation dates shall be decided by the ITTF Council, on the recommendation of the Technical Commissioner and the Competition Department.

-- 4.1.9.4 Team matches shall be the best of 5 singles, as provided in 3.7.6.1. - 4.1.9.5 There shall not be more than: - 4.1.9.5.1 128 places in the first round of a singles and not more than 64 places in the first round of a men's, women's and mixed doubles event, unless otherwise authorised by the Executive Board. - 4.1.9.5.2 40 places in each of the men's and women's team events, unless otherwise authorised by the Executive Board. - 4.1.9.6 Each Association shall be entitled to qualify maximum 3 men and 3 women players in each singles event, with one additional player ranked in the top 100 and one additional player ranked in the top 20 of the ITTF world ranking list issued in January of the year of the Championships to a maximum of 5 men and 5 women.
-The maximum entry for each Association is 4 players for men's doubles, 4 players for women's doubles and 2 men and 2 women for mixed doubles; all players may be different, however, each Association can only enter a maximum of 2 combined pairs (players from different Associations) per doubles event. - 4.1.9.6.1 The host Association may enter up to 3 men and 3 women in each singles event, 4 players for men's doubles, 4 players for women's doubles and 2 men and 2 women for mixed doubles regardless of ranking.
-For Singles if by ranking they are entitled for additional 1 or 2 players then 4.1.9.6 applies. - 4.1.9.7 Players of the same Association shall be separated only in the first round of the draw but not in further rounds.
+- 4.1.9.1 In even numbered years, the Championships Finals shall include men's team and women's team events; while in odd numbered years the Championships Finals shall include men's singles, women's singles, men's doubles, women's doubles and mixed doubles events. - 4.1.9.2 In doubles events, both players may be from different Associations. - 4.1.9.3 The system of play in team and individual events, the system of qualification in the team event and their implementation dates shall be decided by the ITTF Council Board of Directors, on the recommendation of the Technical Commissioner and the Competition Department Program. - 4.1.9.4 Team matches shall be the best of 5 singles, as provided in 3.7.6.1. - 4.1.9.5 There shall not be more than: - 4.1.9.5.1 128 places in the first round proper of a singles and not more than 64 places in the first round proper of a men's, women's and mixed doubles event, unless otherwise authorised by the Executive Board Committee. - 4.1.9.5.2 40 places in each of the men's and women's team events, unless otherwise authorised by the Executive Board Committee. - 4.1.9.6 Each Association shall be entitled to enter qualify maximum 3 men and 3 women players in each singles event, with one additional player ranked in the top 100 and one additional player ranked in the top 20 of the ITTF world ranking list issued in January of the year of the Championships to a maximum of 5 men and 5 women.
+The maximum entry for each and 2 men and 2 women for mixed doubles, 4 players for women's doubles and 2 men and 2 women for mixed doubles; all players may be different, however, each and an analysis and a maximum of 2 combined pairs (players from different and associations) per doubles event. - 4.1.9.6.1 The host Association may enter up to 6 3 men and 6 3 women in each singles event, 3 4 players for men's doubles, 3 4 players for women's doubles and 3 2 men and 2 women for mixed doubles regardless of ranking.
+For Singles if by ranking they are entitled for additional 1 or 2 players then 4.1.9.6 applies. - 4.1.9.7 Players of the same Association shall be separated according to 3.6.3.1, only in preliminary rounds and groups and in the first round of the draw but not in further rounds.